 The PWA technology has gained wide adoption in ecommerce.
-To illustrate, the leading ecommerce platform Magento offers Magento PWA Studios, which is a bundle of tools that helps create reliable, fast, and engaging mobile experience and bounce conversion rates, page views, and average session length.
+The leading ecommerce platform Magento offers Magento PWA Studios, which is a bundle of tools that helps create reliable, fast, and engaging mobile experience and bounce conversion rates, page views, and average session length.

 Stats-Based PWA Success Stories

-A PWA community-driven list of PWA stats, providing data, precise figures, and statistics on the use of the PWA tech in different business fields, shows how apps that switched from native and cross-platform to PWA consistently improve performance.
+A PWA community-driven list of PWA stats provides data and precise figures on the use of the PWA tech in different business fields.
+It also collects best progressive web app examples and shows how apps that switched from native and cross-platform to PWA consistently improve performance.